thisisjl/smc-AARG/getOrientation/README.md

 	(you might have some issue regarding jni.h file)

 7. run the xcode project

+8. you might need to run make AndroidDebug

-8. run the ./gradlew assembleDebug
+9. run the ./gradlew assembleDebug